shaynalene/Calculator-Javascript/README.md

 # Calculator-Javascript
 A project from the Foundations Course of The Odin Project.
+The Calculator Project is one of the few projects available from the Foundations Course of the Odin Project.